 Dyslexic kids also sometimes get really frustrated in school because the dyslexia is not being properly addressed, and that can lead to an understandable lack of motivation.
 However, never start with the assumption that your child is not performing well in school because of laziness or a lack of motivation; that’s NOT helpful for an unidentified dyslexic child who is frustrated!

 The long and short of it?
 Researchers don’t have a full understanding of why dyscalculia and dyslexia often show up together.
 But they do.

-My child can’t be dyslexic because her kindergarten and first grade teacher never mentioned it!
+My child can’t be dyslexic because her other teachers didn’t mention it.

 Teachers have a lot on their plates.
 Even a wonderful kindergarten or first grade teacher can easily miss a possible dyslexia diagnosis.

 Let’s take a look at a typical kindergarten class.
 Joey isn’t starting to read because he hasn’t been exposed to many books as a toddler and preschooler.
 Juan is bilingual, and while he will likely pass his peers in reading ability thanks to all the extra language exposure, he’s off to a slow start for now.
 Aaliyah is perfectly normal – just a late bloomer.
 And Katie will struggle with reading for years because, thanks to her excellent behavior, it will take a long time for someone to notice her problems focusing.

 Also, it’s worth mentioning that out of all the jobs I’ve ever worked, none required having so many balls in the air as teaching.
 It’s an incredibly detail-oriented career, and it’s very easy to simply not notice little clues about individual students.
 This is especially true about reading, in which there are so many reasons a student might get off to a slow start.